sourc3array/808TK/808TK.dsbundle/UI/Panels/README.md

 # Using Custom Panels

-To use custom panels, simply add the image file(s) to the 'Panels' folder and update your instument preset file(s) accordingly using a text editor.
+To use custom panels, simply add the image file(s) to the *Panels* folder and update your instument preset file(s) accordingly using a text editor.

  - The Decent Sampler platform supports custom background images in JPEG or PNG format.
  - Panels can be customized using an image editor.